Elastic-Suite/oro-demo/src/UPGRADE.md

 Please also refer to [CHANGELOG.md](CHANGELOG.md) for a list of significant changes in the code that may affect the upgrade of some customizations.

+### UNRELEASED (6.0.4)

+In addition to the existing YAML-based checkout workflows, a service-based implementation has been added.
+To switch to the new implementation, set the DI parameter `oro_checkout.use_transition_services` to `true` and reload the workflow definitions with the command `oro:workflow:definitions:load`.
+YAML-based checkouts are still fully functional and can be used.
+The service-based implementation should be preferred to simplify checkout customizations and maintainability.

+### 5.1.10, 6.0.4

+Fixed issue in Merge by Priority strategy optimization when pre-calculated CPL was used.
+It is recommended to rebuild CPL's if Merge by Priority strategy is used:

+- Run sql query `DELETE FROM oro_price_list_combined;`
+- Run command `php bin/console oro:price-lists:schedule-recalculate --all`

 ### 5.1.3

 Fixed issue in Merge by Priority strategy optimization when pre-calculated CPL was used.